MarWeUMR/argocd-playground/README.md

 kubectl apply -f applicationset.yaml
 ```

-While boostrapping, the `sealed-secrets` secrets get decrypted and deployed to the cluster.
+While boostrapping, the `sealed-secrets` secrets (cert/key) get decrypted.
+These are used to generate the actual secret that is used by `sealed-secrets-controller` in the cluster.
 That ensures, that the actual `SealedSecret` resources can be used by kubernetes.